rynmccrmck/a2a-vscode-client/README.md

 1. **Install the Extension**

-   - Download from VSCode Marketplace (coming soon) or install from VSIX
+   - Download from VSCode Marketplace
    - Or clone and build locally

 2. **Connect to an Agent**